Where's God When It Hurts?

 Smedes went on to remind us of some things which we must remember, if not as we celebrate, at least after we do.
 (You may or may not agree with this, but Smedes sets up the basic context so well that it merits your full consideration.)

 (1) Ministries of healing are not the main Christian answer to suffering.
 At their very best, they eliminate a particular suffering of a particular person.
-They do not remove all human suffering from life, and there are still many others suffering the same suffering that was just healed.
+They do not remove all human suffering from life, and there are still many others in the same misery that was just healed.
 However they're brought about, healings can be signs "that God is alive, that Christ is Lord, and that suffering is not the last word about human existence" (p.19).
 But let's not overstate their importance.

-(2) Healing from within suffering is as wonderful as healing from suffering.
-God gives inner strength that compensates for loss, and gives the sufferer resourcefulness to live faithfully and effectively.
+(2) Healing from within suffering is as wonderful as healing from it.
+God gives inner strength that compensates for loss, and gives the sufferer the resourcefulness to live faithfully and effectively.

 (3) The amazing amount of health in this broken world is a greater sign and wonder than an occasional healing from illness.
 We're so fragile, yet we live, and most of us most of the time live fairly healthfully.
-We celebrate the healings we get, but what about the healings which, by the grace of God, we don't need, the sufferings that aren't there?
+We celebrate the healings we get, but what about the healings which, by the grace of God, we don't need, or the miseries that aren't there?